ElemeFE/element/examples/docs/en-us/color.md

 ## Color

-To avoid visual differences, Element uses a specific set of palettes to specify colors to provide a consistent look and feel for the products you‘ve build.
+To avoid visual differences, Element uses a specific set of palettes to specify colors to provide a consistent look and feel for the products you build.

 ### Tint Color

-The main brand colors of Element are bright and friendly blue.
+The main color of Element is bright and friendly blue.

 <el-row :gutter="12">
   <el-col :span="8">